Leftover Chicken: How to Cook a Whole Chicken to Make 3 Meals

 Since she taught me that, I have tried to continue to do it right away so I don’t have to find a place in the fridge for that big ole pan the turkey cooked in.
 It was a great tradition she started.
 I miss her.

 I hate wasting food, so I try to use up every bit of what I buy.
-As soon as the meat is picked off of the bones of any whole bird I cook, I throw them in a stock pot of water and boil it up with some aromatics to make my own broth.
+As soon as the meat is picked off of the bones of any whole bird I cook, I throw them in a stockpot of water and boil it up with some aromatics to make my own broth.
 Click here to see how to make your own broth for the freezer.
 I love using homemade broth in my recipes.
-I feel like it’s so much healthier and I know what’s in it.
+It’s so much healthier and I know what’s in it.

 I save vegetable peels and scraps in a bag in the freezer so I’m not throwing them away.
-I dump those in with my bones to make a super flavorful and nutrient dense broth.
+Then, I dump those in with my bones to make a super flavorful and nutrient-dense broth.
 I love saving money on food by using up everything I buy.
 Click here to see more about how to save money by wasting less.

 Back to our leftover chicken.
-You can either roast a chicken in the oven like you do turkey, cook it in the ccrockpotor even the instant pot.
+You can either roast a chicken in the oven like you do turkey, cook it in the crockpot or even the instant pot.